YZRCstatcodes2021/TestForMCAR/README.md

 warning                 If warnings are given for chisq.test function, compute p-values with Monte Carlo simulation
 ```
 # Value
 Values were reported for the hypothesis testing results and unadjusted as well as adjusted p-values.
+Other multiple adjustment methods can be applied by the users
+using unadjusted p-values.
 ``` r
 var.type                "1" represents continuous data and "2" represents categorical data